Disinvesting in Nuclear Weapons Manufacture

 I understand that the Pension Fund has investments in firms that make nuclear weapons or their components, including Lockheed Martin, BAE systems, General Dynamics and many others.
 Nuclear weapons could kill millions of people, and built up areas such as the West Midlands would be particular targets.
 It should be part of the responsibility of local councils to prevent nuclear bombs falling on the West Midlands.
 It is therefore important that the Pension Fund stops investing in nuclear weapons manufacturers and in all armament manufacturers.

-I look forward to your response
+I look forward to hearing from you

 Pam Bishop